Information on child benefit may be of interest to you because:

 - you may be entitled to child benefit for your own child

-Parents are entitled to child benefit if they have their residence or habitual abode in Germany.
+Parents are entitled to child benefit if they are resident or ordinarily resident in Germany.
 It is independent of the parents' income.

 - Only one person can receive child benefit for the same child.

-- Child benefit is regulated by law in the Income Tax Act (EStG) and the Federal Child Benefit Act (BKGG).
+- Entitlement to child benefit is regulated by law in the Income Tax Act (EStG) and the Federal Child Benefit Act (BKGG).

 - Child benefit can also be applied for and claimed by students with a residence permit according to §16 Residence Act if they are gainfully employed (e.g. mini-job)!

-Child benefit must be applied for in writing at the family benefits office of the employment agency.
-It is paid from the month in which the eligibility requirements were met for at least one day, after receipt of the written application retroactively for a maximum of six months.
+Child benefit must be applied for in writing at the Family Benefits Office (Familienkasse) of the Employment Agency (Agentur für Arbeit).
+It is paid from the month in which the conditions for entitlement were met for at least one day, after receipt of the written application, retroactively for a maximum of six months.
 Application forms are available in German and English.

 - For disabled children, provided the disability occurred before the age of 25, the child benefit age limit does not apply.
 They can receive child benefit for adults and also child benefit from the age of 25.